bozonx/antifem-site/src/en/doc/what-the-antifeminism-movement-stands-for.md

 ---
-title: За что выступает движение антифеминизм
+title: What the antifeminism movement stands for
-description: За что выступает движение антифеминизм
+description: What the antifeminism movement stands for
 ---

-# За что выступает движение антифеминизм
+# What the antifeminism movement stands for